vwyrus/HTML-CSS-CRASH-COURSE/LESSON 2 (TRANSITION)/Readme.md

-Basic transitionn fie in css
+Basic transition fie in css